Nootropic profile

 Forskolin is the active compound in Coleus forskohlii, a tropical plant used in Ayurvedic medicine.
 It directly activates adenylate cyclase to raise cyclic AMP (cAMP) levels, a key signalling molecule involved in memory formation, learning, and neural communication.

-The key benefits of Forskolin include: Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Motivation.
+The main benefits people report from Forskolin are: Cognitive Enhancement, Creativity, Focus, Longevity, Memory, Motivation.

 Log in to leave a comment.